Noise Assessments Ltd

 Early Years Nursery Noise Assessment

-A noise assessment can be required by the local council for a proposed new early years nursery if there is potential to impact nearby residents from the exposure of children playing outside.
+A Noise Impact Assessment may be required by the local council for a proposed new early years nursery if there is potential to impact nearby residents from the noise exposure of children playing outside.

-There is no specific British Standard or guidance document which considers noise emissions from children using an external play space.
-Therefore, it is necessary to consider guidance within other relevant Standards and documents.
+There is no specific British Standard or guidance document that addresses noise emissions from children using an external play space.
+Therefore, it is necessary to consider guidance within other relevant Standards and documents, including those that offer Acoustic Solutions.

-Day nurseries are often considered vital parts of the early years’ education provision for the local area and could be regarded as a significant benefit to the wider community.
-Relevant guidance such as IEMA and NPPF stipulate that the impact from such local infrastructure developments should be assessed at a macroscopic level rather than in isolation.
+Day nurseries are often regarded as vital components of the early years’ education provision for the local area and could be seen as a significant benefit to the wider community.
+Relevant guidance such as IEMA and NPPF stipulates that the impact from such local infrastructure developments should be assessed at a macroscopic level, rather than in isolation, which may include conducting a comprehensive Noise Survey.

 Enquire Now